Finite Population Identification and Design-Based Sensitivity Analysis: Finite Population Identification

 We assumed all units are sampled in proposition \ref{prop:weirdWeird} for simplicity, but the result can be generalized to allow for sampling.
 Proposition \ref{prop:weirdWeird} combines ideas from \citet[footnote 3]{Imbens2018} and \cite{ChenRothSpiess2026}.
-Specifically, using a different proof strategy and restricting attention to the binary outcome case, \cite{ChenRothSpiess2026} showed that the proportion of units who benefit from treatment is point identified, according to the conventional definition \ref{def:conventionalIdentification} of identification in finite populations. \cite{Imbens2018} considered a randomized experiment with $N=1$ and $\Prob(X_1^\text{new}=1) = 0.5$ and showed that there exists a design-unbiased estimator of that units' unit-level treatment effect, $Y_1(1) - Y_1(0)$.
-Our proposition \ref{prop:weirdWeird} builds on these ideas to show that all potential outcomes are point identified, according to definition \ref{def:conventionalIdentification}, as long as the probability of treatment is strictly between zero and one for all units.
+Specifically, using a different proof strategy and restricting attention to the binary outcome case, \cite{ChenRothSpiess2026} showed that the proportion of units who benefit from treatment is point identified, according to the conventional definition \ref{def:conventionalIdentification} of identification in finite populations. \cite{Imbens2018} considered a randomized experiment with $N=1$ and $\Prob_\text{design}(X_1^\text{new}=1) = 0.5$ and showed that there exists a design-unbiased estimator of that units' unit-level treatment effect, $Y_1(1) - Y_1(0)$.
+Our proposition \ref{prop:weirdWeird} builds on these ideas to show that all potential outcomes are point identified, according to definition \ref{def:conventionalIdentification}, as long as the probability of treatment is strictly between zero and one for all units.\footnote{Following the original design-based literature in survey sampling (e.g., page 19 of \citealt{CasselSarndalWretman1977} or page 10 of \citealt{Thompson1997}) and more recent design-based literature in economics such as \citealt{AbadieAtheyImbensWooldridge2020} (who work with data matrices where the row position encodes the unit identifier), in proposition \ref{prop:weirdWeird} we assume that unit identifiers are observed in the data set.
+For example, if the population consists of all U.S. states, then the data consists of each state's name $i$ and its corresponding realized treatment $X_i$ and outcome $Y_i$.
+Chen et al's \citeyearpar{ChenRothSpiess2026} proposition 3.1 shows that the proportion of units who benefit from treatment is point identified according to the conventional definition \ref{def:conventionalIdentification} even if only \emph{anonymized} data is observed, meaning that the data is a list of $(Y_i,X_i)$ values, but it is not known which units these values belong to.
+Our proposition \ref{prop:weirdWeird} does not apply to this kind of anonymized data.
+However, suppose that the anonymized data includes covariates $W_i$.
+Then as long as the covariates are rich enough to uniquely identify units---which will typically be the case as long as there is a single ``continuous'' covariate, for example---the conclusion of proposition \ref{prop:weirdWeird} will continue to hold, even with anonymized data.
+This follows because the covariates effectively become unit identifiers.}

 Proposition \ref{prop:weirdWeird} applies to randomized experiments, which typically guarantee $p_i \in (0,1)$ by design (e.g., \ref{assump:uniformRandomization} holds), but it also applies to many observational settings as well, because this result does \emph{not} assume that $p_i$ is known for all $i \in \mathcal{I}$.
 For example, unconfoundedness restricts the treatment assignment probabilities $p_i$ to be functions of observed covariates (in which case it is called the propensity score).
 Proposition \ref{prop:weirdWeird} implies that such a priori restrictions on treatment probabilities are unnecessary to point identify potential outcomes, according to definition \ref{def:conventionalIdentification}; it could even be that the unit-level treatment assignment probabilities $p_i = f(Y_i(1),Y_i(0))$ are functions of potential outcomes themselves; all that matters is that the ex ante probability of treatment is not degenerate on 0 or 1.
 Put differently, unconfoundedness is unnecessary according to the conventional definition of identification; overlap ($p_i \in (0,1)$ for all $i \in \mathcal{I}$) is sufficient for point identification of all unit-level treatment effects.
 Similarly, the conventional definition implies that all unit-level treatment effects are point identified for compliers in an instrumental variables setting, even if the instrument is endogenous (see appendix \ref{sec:conventionalAppendix} for details).